cf-convention/cf-convention.github.io/Meetings/2021-Workshop.md

 ## Registration

-A registration form will be coming soon.
+You can register using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfXo0fRC0ciLHKFzyX_pvEhqORPxr5uL1St0xM7NijOqdtn7w/viewform).
-There will not be any fee!
+There is no fee!

 ## Virtual Meeting Information